In Poland right after World War II, a French physician (Lou de Laage, The Wait) discovers a Catholic convent filled with pregnant nuns.

 Reaction & Thoughts:

 Anti-war drama meets Agnes of God.
-Gripping, absorbing, nuanced movie inspired by true events.
-The Innocents (aka Les Innocentes) strikes a perfect balance between harsh realism and hope.
+Gripping, absorbing, heartbreaking and nuanced war movie inspired by true events.
+The Innocents (aka Les Innocentes) strikes a perfect balance between harsh realism and unshakable hope.

 There is also one great twist near the end of the movie — it’s one of those revelations that pulls the rug from under the audience’s feet.